Mexican authorities arrest son of notorious drug lord 'El Chapo' - KVIA

 The state of Sinaloa is home to the Sinaloa Cartel, one of the world’s most powerful narcotics trafficking organizations.
 “El Chapo” was the leader of the cartel before he was sentenced to life in prison in 2020.

-The arrest comes days before US President Joe Biden and Canadian President Justin Trudeau visit Mexico City to attend the North American Leaders Summit.
+The arrest comes days before US President Joe Biden and Canadian Prime Minister Justin Trudeau visit Mexico City to attend the North American Leaders Summit.

 Capturing Guzmán could be a way for López Obrador to show the US that he is “in control of the armed forces and Mexico‘s security situation,” Gladys McCormick, a associate professor at Syracuse University who focuses on Mexico-U.S. relations, told CNN in an email.

-Note: Correction: This story has been updated to correct Justin Trudeau’s title.